vinay-deshmukh/Sheet-Disk/README.md

 * Prerequisites:

 	This package makes use of `gspread`, which needs OAuth credentials to work.
-To get them, [Click here](https://gspread.readthedocs.io/en/latest/oauth2.html).
+To see how to get them, [Click here](https://github.com/vinay-deshmukh/Sheet-Disk/blob/master/TUTORIAL.md).

 	After you download the OAuth credentials file, store it in a safe location.
 Copy it's path, and create an environment variable, named `SH_DISK_CREDS`.